iremgunal/iremgunal/README.md

 # 💫 Hi , I'm İrem
-:wave:I'm a full stack developer with strong interest in frontend development<br>
+:wave:I'm a full stack developer <br>
-:zap:I am open to learning and I follow new technologies closely.<br>📈 I experienced in HTML, CSS, JavaScript, C# and SQL <br>:computer:I am currently learning React and improving my Javascript skills.<br>:full_moon: Although I have added a lot to myself since I started software, there is still a lot to learn and I am very excited to research,  learn and apply these topics.<br> :envelope: You can contact me at iremgunal5@gmail.com
+:zap:I am open to learning and I follow new technologies closely.<br>📈 I experienced in HTML, CSS, JavaScript, C# and SQL <br>:computer:I am currently learning Java.<br>:full_moon: Although I have added a lot to myself since I started software, there is still a lot to learn and I am very excited to research,  learn and apply these topics.<br> :envelope: You can contact me at iremgunal5@gmail.com